About Us

 From there Jontai received a full basketball scholarship to play basketball at Division 2 level at Saint Michael's College in Vermont for 4 years.
 Throughout his career, he was a Captain of the 2021-22 team, achieved 6 NE-10 Academic Honor Rolls, and was a top 5 point guard in the conference in assists per game.

 From there Jontai was able to play an extra year of basketball due to COVID-19 and transferred to Johnson & Wales University Wildcats for the 2022-23 season as the starting point guard where he made the Great Northeast Athletic Conference (GNAC) All-Academic Team.
 Throughout his career, he was able to help run basketball camps where he was able to help young athletes work on skill development and understanding the game of basketball.
-Now he is currently the Head Coach of the Moses Brown Boys Middle School A team.
+Jontai worked as the Head Coach of the Moses Brown Boys Middle School A team winning a championship, last season he was the top assistant at Rocky Hill Country Day School, and he recently accepted an Assistant Coaching position with Rhode Island College Women’s Basketball program.

 Derek Shanks: BNL Elite Girls AAU Coach